kamataak/bspam/README.md

 bspam
 ================

-# Speed-Accuracy Psychometric Modeling for Count Outcome Data with R
+# Speed-Accuracy Psychometric Modeling for Binomial Count Outcome Data with R

 `bspam` is an R package that contains functions to fit the speed-accuracy psychometric model for count outcome data (Potgieter,